 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Find Quick Overviews and Definitions

-In the next line, type in your topic as a keyword or phrase.
+- In the next line, type in your topic as a keyword or phrase.
 Keep your keywords relatively broad.

-Substantive, non-biased, well-researched discussions of timely topics and issues, such as: immigration, climate change, marijuana decriminalization, and LBGTQ+ rights.
+Substantive, non-biased, well-researched discussions of timely topics & issues

 Covering social issues, this cross-curricular research database supports science, social studies, current events, and language arts classes.

 Gale Virtual Reference Library This link opens in a new window